timescale/promscale/extension/Readme.md

 To compile and install from source run: `make && make install`.

 This extension will be created via `CREATE EXTENSION` automatically by the timescale-prometheus connector and should not be created manually.

+## Common Compilation Issues ##

+- `cargo: No such file or directory` means the [Rust compiler](https://www.rust-lang.org/tools/install) is not installed
+- `postgres.h` not found means that you are missing the PostgreSQL header files.
+If using Debian or Ubuntu simply install the `postgresql-server-dev-12` package.
+For other platforms see the PostgreSQL [download page](https://www.postgresql.org/download/).